-Many industries have moved increasingly towards work from home or hybrid approaches.
-PIABA does not contend that such arrangements would cause major problems for many brokers in the industry.
+Certainly many industries have moved increasingly towards work from home or hybrid approaches.
+PIABA does not claim that such an arrangement would cause major problems for many brokers in the industry.
 However, FINRA's purpose to "protect investors and ensure the market's integrity" cannot be brushed aside for the sake of convenience.
 FINRA's rules exist to protect investors from bad actors.
 Even with the current rules, Ponzi schemes and similar scams are increasingly prevalent.
 In 2019 alone, "State and federal authorities uncovered 60 alleged Ponzi schemes last year with a total of \$3.25 billion in investor funds - the largest amount of money unearthed in these scams since 2010 and more than double the amount from 2018."
 The SEC published a notice that during the COVID pandemic it "experienced a significant uptick in tips, complaints, and referrals involving investment scams.
 The SEC's Office of Investor Education and Advocacy urges investors to be on high alert in order to protect themselves and others from becoming victims of investment fraud."
-Yet, in light of an increase in the problem that only https://www.finra.org/about#:~:text=To%20protect%20investors%20and%20ensure,in%20the%20market%20with %20confidence. (last visited May 5, 2023).
+Yet, in light of an increase in the problem that only frequent in-person surprise visits would catch, FINRA proposes a rule that will serve to reduce the oversight of remote brokers and would thereby exacerbate the growing problem.